redanjir/AbdulKhaliqAssignment/README.md

 ```
 SchoolManagement.getStudentbyIndex(1); //E.g: If Max is index 1, it will return student object of Max
 ```

+>[!NOTE]
+> I have added some validation for my functions to check if the parameters passed when calling them are valid.

 <!-- You will only need one file, ie, your node module, for this assignment.